 This brief guide provides basic information on getting started with library research in the field of mathematics.

-- The Find Books and Media tab provides a short description of the library's catalog CONSULS followed by a short list of representative subject headings that can be used to search for books, DVDs, and other materials about math topics.
-Please note you cannot look up articles in CONSULS.
+- The Find Books and Media tab provides brief directions about how to access the library catalog within the library's new information platform, Eastern Quicksearch.
+This is followed by a short list of representative subject headings that can be used to search for books, DVDs, and other materials about math.

 - The Find Articles tab provides an introduction to MathSciNet, which is the most important database for identifying articles and other materials about mathematical topics.
 This tab also has a list of math journals available at the library.